-In the United States, coxsackievirus A16 is most commonly detected, but other enteroviruses (such as coxsackievirus A10) can cause hand, foot, and mouth disease.
-In the past few years, coxsackievirus A6 has been implicated as the cause of outbreaks and sporadic cases in the United States and internationally.
+In the United States, coxsackievirus A16 is an important cause of hand, foot, and mouth disease (HFMD).
+More recently, coxsackievirus A6 has been implicated as the cause of outbreaks and sporadic cases in the United States and internationally.
 In the Asia-Pacific region, enterovirus 71 is a common etiologic agent.

-Person-to-person, through contact with saliva, nose and throat secretions, fluid in blisters, or stool of an infected person.
+Direct person-to-person contact with the saliva, nose and throat secretions, vesicle fluid, or stool of an infected person.

-Incubation period is 4–6 days.
-Patients usually present with fever and malaise, followed by sore throat and the development of vesicles in the mouth (typically anterior, involving the buccal mucosa, tongue, or hard palate) and a peripheral rash, often papulovesicular, on the hands (palms) and feet (soles).
-In some cases, the rash may be more widespread, the lesions enlarging and coalescing to form bullae.
+Incubation period is 3–6 days.
+Patients usually present with fever and malaise, followed by sore throat and the appearance of vesicles in the mouth (typically anterior, involving the buccal mucosa, tongue, or hard palate) and a peripheral rash, often papulovesicular, on the hands (palms) and feet (soles).
+In some cases, particularly with coxsackievirus A6 infection, rash may be more widespread, the lesions enlarging and coalescing to form bullae.
 Lesions usually resolve within about a week.
 Onychomadesis (shedding of the nails) and desquamation of the palms or soles can occur during convalescence.
 Rare complications include aseptic meningitis and encephalitis.
 In a small proportion of children with enterovirus 71 infection in Asia, severe manifestations, including central nervous system disease and death, have occurred.

 Avoiding close contact with infected people, maintaining good hand hygiene, and disinfecting potentially contaminated surfaces, including toys.